Twig

 The sandbox security is managed by a policy instance, which must be passed to the SandboxExtension constructor.

 By default, Twig comes with one policy class: \Twig\Sandbox\SecurityPolicy.
-This class allows you to allow-list some tags, filters, functions, but also properties and methods on objects:
+This class allows you to allow-list some tags, filters, functions, and properties and methods on objects:

 1